parkrafael/budget-tracker/README.md

 and budget allowing for more conscientious spending habits.

 ### User Stories
-- As a user, be able to add purchases to a list of expenses
+- As a user, be able to add expenses to a list of expenses
-- As a user, be able to date when the purchase was made
+- As a user, be able to date when the expense was made
 - As a user, be able to create names for expenses (ie. groceries, restaurant, entertainment)
 - As a user, be able to view the total expenses within a specific day, month, year, or name.

-extra:
+extra (for the future):
 - add statistical charts...